aspnet/aspnet-docker/README.aspnetcore-build.md

     node_modules/
     ```

-1. Create a `Dockerfile` in your project
+1. Create a `Dockerfile` in your project:

     ```Dockerfile
     # Sample contents of Dockerfile